elrobin/gov-affiliation-classifier/Readme.md

 - `requests>=2.31`: HTTP client for LM Studio API
 - `python-dotenv>=1.0`: Environment variable management
 - `rapidfuzz>=3.0`: Fuzzy string matching for ROR

+## Future Improvements

+Future versions may include checkpointing and resume capabilities for very large datasets, allowing the pipeline to recover from interruptions and continue processing from the last successful batch.

 ## License